dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 npx prisma migrate dev
 ```

-Make sure your PostgreSQL database is running before executing this command.
+Ensure the PostgreSQL database is running before executing this command.

 ### 5. Start the Development Servers